gindiehl/purr_bot_api/README.md

 ## Description

-An api that will return a list of felines up for adoption.
-It will let you search available felines by breed.
+An api that will return a list of feline breeds and their associated felines available for adoption.
+It will let you search for your next purrbot by coat color.

 ## Technologies used / Prerequisites